jvniorrr/off-white-master/README.md

 # OFF-WHITE
+- ARCHIVED REPOSITORY
 - Off white script, autocheckout tool.
+- This was once working and was able to purchase a pair of Off White Jordan 4's.
+Super proud of this work, and that it was functioning for it having been my first program and was automation using requests library.
+Supported threading for multiple tasks to be automated.
+Here for research / learning purposes only now.
+If you would like to learn of requests and automation heres a rough idea.
+Again not the best code as I was a novice (still am >.<) and did not understand the principles of software engineering.
+This should give you a general idea of how to automate checkout processes using requests.
 * Has support for Paypal Checkout currently & multiple profiles.
 * Test for Off white Jordan 4